detroitenglish/cloudflare-workers-webpack-plugin/README.md

 ## Disclaimer
 Besides being a happy customer, I am not affiliated with Cloudflare in any way.

-Just like your own users, assume that I have no idea what I'm doing.
+Assume in good faith that I have no idea what I'm doing.

-(This part is important, because I have no idea what I'm doing.)

 **REVIEW THE SOURCE**, and use at your own risk 🙈